santiagomaldonado/jsawesome/README.md

-Add https://youtu.be/ie3vLUDNYZo and other YT videos in Docs (#8551)
+Embed videos in Docs pages using Parent pages for relevant segments (#6877)